 Latin America (LATAM)

 Latin America is currently attracting significant and diverse foreign investment, particularly in the critical minerals, renewables, and manufacturing sectors.
-A key investment dynamic to watch will be the launch of bidding rounds in the Chilean lithium sector, as well as further lithium investment opportunities in Argentina.
+A key investment dynamic to watch will be the launch of bidding rounds in the Chilean lithium sector, as well as additional lithium investment opportunities in Argentina.

 Lithium is currently a prized commodity due to its utility in electric vehicles and batteries for storing energy from renewable power plants.
 The demand for lithium is only expected to grow as a result of global energy transition goals.
 Due to the abundance of lithium in the LATAM region, we expect to see future M&A deals that allow foreign companies to capture ownership over lithium stores in the region.